cjtu/spirl/_build/04_sci-programming/03/00_matplotlib.md

 ## Parts of the Figure

 **Figure**
 The entire plot is called a figure.
 It is an object that keeps track of all parts of the figure including the axes and any number of special artists (ie: title, legend, labels, etc. The figure also keeps track of the canvas, but for now we will ignore this.
-When using matplotlib any interaction with the canvas should happen under the hood, making it virutally invisible.
+When using matplotlib any interaction with the canvas should happen under the hood, making it virtually invisible.

 **Axes**
 The axes part of a figure contains all of the information for both axis of a 2D plot (ie: axis labels, tick mark spacing and numbering, the title, etc).
 You can have multiple axis on a figure, as you will see below, but each axes can only be on one figure.
 The attributes of the axes can be controlled with a set of methods, such as set_xlabel(), set_ylabel(), set_title(), and many more.